zeronounours/ictf-2015-writeups/analyses/shakespeare/README.md

 ### Modifications for the iCTF

-For the purpose of the CTF, two statements have been added to the initial
+For the purpose of the CTF, two statements have been added to the initial SPL
 specification:

-- `Take my banner.` set a flag
+- `Take my banner.` sets a flag
-- `Give me your banner.` get a flag
+- `Give me your banner.` gets a flag

 #### Take my banner

-This statement use the stack of the talking character to determine the *flag_id*, the secret key and the *flag*.
+This statement uses the stack of the talking character to determine the *flag_id*, the secret key and the *flag*.
 Each element in the stack is interpreted as a character which composes a larger string.